Higher Profits! Low Operating Costs!

 - Large Network of RSI Sow Buyers

-Our furnace construction is made from the best products available to give you years of service out of your operation.
+Our Aluminum Smelters & Sweat Furnace construction are made from the best products available, giving you years of service out of your operation.
 The latest in burner and control design is used to provide you with the most energy efficient melting process.
 The EPA wants the “Latest Available Technology” and we provide it.

 Test results performed on the furnace shown, charging 55% recovery materials, are as follows: